Welcome to the program, the Rush Limbaugh Program, and sitting in for Rush today.

 How you feel is secret.

-That's what you're saying is you want to keep a secret uh because you don't think you think you think you would have problems at work if you did not if people knew uh about your political alignment.
+That's what you're saying is you want to keep a secret because you think you would have problems at work if you did not, if people knew about your political alignment.

 So why do you belong to the union?